-- 1. Ensure the delivery of an adequate supply of sustainable dwellings to cater for the District's growing demand, as per the requirements of the East of England Plan and a 15 year housing land supply. - 2.
-Deliver a balanced strategy for the distribution of housing, directing housing growth to the most sustainable locations having regard to social, economic and environmental considerations. - 3.
+- 1. Ensure the delivery of an adequate supply of sustainable dwellings to cater for the District's growing demand. - Deliver a balanced strategy for the distribution of housing, directing housing growth to the most sustainable locations having regard to social, economic and environmental considerations. - 3.
 Ensure the District's settlements remain viable and that rural services can be sustained. - 4.
-Prioritise the redevelopment of appropriate brownfield sites for housing, to minimise the release of Green Belt land for development.

-- 5. Ensure the delivery of housing which caters for the needs of all communities in terms of tenure, type and location. - 6.
+Prioritise the redevelopment of appropriate brownfield sites for housing, to minimise the release of Green Belt land for development. - 5.
+Ensure the delivery of housing which caters for the needs of all communities in terms of tenure, type and location. - 6.
 Ensure that appropriate infrastructure accompanies new housing development. - 7.
-Ensure that new development respect and make a positive contribution towards the built environment. - 8.
-Support and enhance the local built heritage.
+Ensure that new development respect and make a positive contribution towards the built environment.

+8. Support and enhance the local built heritage.